SocketLabs Onboarding Experience

 A key finding was that much of the friction occurred around sign-up and locating the API credentials needed for integration.
 Users wanted reassurance that SocketLabs provided the necessary tools and infrastructure before committing to long-term use.
 This insight informed design decisions around making credentials more transparent, accessible, and easy to verify early in the onboarding journey.

-Personas and Audience
+Audience

 To ground the design in real-world needs, I created personas based on interviews with developers across different experience levels.
 These personas highlighted variations in technical skill sets, preferred tools, and common pain points during the onboarding process.